Residency for Tuition Purposes: All Policies & Exceptions

 - All of these dates concerning the motivation for the move, showing the student applied for school four (4) months, or more, afterwards, shall be considered (see Utah Code 53B-8-102(14)(b)(v).

-- If the requesting student is under 24 years old and not married, they must provide proof that they were not claimed as a tax dependent by out of state parents or guardians on their federal tax return for the most recent tax year
+- If the requesting student is under 24 years old and not married, they must provide proof that they were not claimed as a tax dependent by out of state parents or guardians on their federal tax return for the filing from most recently completed tax year

-- For parent employment, the requesting student must provide a copy of their parents’ or guardians’ federal tax return for the most recent tax year verifying they were claimed as a dependent
+- For parent employment, the requesting student must provide a copy of their parents’ or guardians’ federal tax return for the filing from most recently completed tax year verifying they were claimed as a dependent

 See USHE R512-5.4.1 and also Utah Code 53B-8-102(14) for details.